 Alexis Holman, M.A.,CCC-SLP

 Alexis Holman discovered Speakeasy by reading the sign on our Atlanta office building.
 Wondering what kind of company this was, did some Internet sleuthing, and found her next job.
-A fully qualified speech-language pathologist, she says, “I love facilitating getting people from point A to point B – knowing that I’ve helped someone and seeing the impact of that.”
+As a fully qualified speech-language pathologist, she’s found her purpose in her profession and says, “I love facilitating getting people from point A to point B – knowing that I’ve helped someone and seeing the impact of that.”
 She also loves meeting new people all the time.
 She says, “I thrive on that and never get bored.”

 It’s easy to believe there’s no room for boredom in the way she lives.
 She’s captain of a women’s recreational league basketball team in Atlanta and works out regularly.
-With all that exercise she can afford her favorite indulgence – Haagen-Dazs ice cream – coffee flavor, please.
+With all that exercise, she can afford her favorite indulgence – Haagen Dazs ice cream – coffee flavor, please.
 But Alexis’ life is more than sports and ice cream!
-She loves to read works of wisdom and personal philosophy and cites books by C.S.
+She loves to read works of wisdom and personal philosophy and also cites books by C.S.
 Lewis and the memoir Tuesdays with Morrie.
-She fulfills her philanthropic passion for youth through service work with her sorority.
+She fulfills her philanthropic passion for youth and her community through service work with her sorority.

-Alexis is well traveled.
-She enjoyed a trip through Europe with her high school French club.
-She’s also had some wonderful vacations in St. Martin, Anguilla, St. Barthélemy, Hawaii, Toronto, Puerto Rico and the Bahamas.
-Now shedreams of visiting Greece – especially Santorini because it looks so beautiful on Pinterest.
+Alexis is well-traveled.
+She enjoyed a tour through Europe as a youngster with her high school French club.
+She’s also had some wonderful vacations in the Bahamas, Jamaica, St. Martin, Anguilla, St. Barthélemy, Hawaii, Canada, Puerto Rico, and Turks and Caicos.
+She continuously has her sights set on ‘the next place’ to explore the world and to check off of her bucketlist.

-Alexis holds a Bachelor of Science in Education with a major in Communicative Sciences and Disorders from the University of Georgia and a Master of Arts in Speech-Language Pathology and Audiology from the University of Memphis.
-In ten years of experience, she has worked in private practice with pediatric and geriatric populations in homes and day cares in Charlotte, N.C., and in schools, clinics and assisted living facilities in Atlanta, GA.
-She’s a licensed speechlanguage pathologist in Georgia, clinically certified by the American Speech-Language-Hearing Association, and is also certified in Compton’s accent modification.
-At Speakeasy she coaches clients on speaking style and voice.
+Alexis serves as Speakeasy’s Director of Faculty Operations.
+She holds a Bachelor of Science in Education with a major in Communicative Sciences and Disorders from the University of Georgia and a Master of Arts in Speech-Language Pathology and Audiology from the University of Memphis.
+Since attaining her degrees, she has worked in private practice with clientele ranging from pediatric to geriatric populations in day care facilities and homes in Charlotte, N.C., and also in schools, clinics, skilled nursing facilities, and assisted living facilities in Atlanta, GA.
+Alexis is a licensed speech-language pathologist in Georgia, clinically certified by the American Speech-Language-Hearing Association, and is also certified in Compton’s PESL accent modification by the Institute of Language and Phonology.
+At Speakeasy, she coaches clients on speaking style and voice.

 Bill Mackinnon, M.Ed., Ed.S.